 Preschool/Kindergarten Words That Start With J

-Many words that begin with J are simple.
-Letter J activities can start with simple object recognition, pointing out or drawing jackets, juice or jets.
+Preschoolers and kindergarteners are just getting started with understanding letters and the alphabet.
+Therefore, when you think of vocabulary words that start with J for kindergarten and pre-K, start with simple words, sight words and words they are familiar with.
+Letter J activities can start with CVC words and simple object recognition, pointing out or drawing jackets, juice or jets.

 - Jacket: A short coat